ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 Usage of modules on McCleary is similar to the other clusters (e.g. `module avail`, `module load`).
 Some software may only be initially available in a newer version than was installed on Farnam or Ruddle.

-If you cannot find a software package on McCleary that you need, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into installing it for you
+If you cannot find a software package on McCleary that you need, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into installing it for you.

 ### Conda Enviroments